coforma/temp-janus-hints/lesson9.md

 ## Alerts

 Janus provides messages in several places to let you know about important information.
 Some of these messages exist as notifications in line with fields to let you know about missing or errant information.
-Others exist within the _Alerts_ tab of the _Utility drawer. _
+Others exist within the _Alerts_ tab of the _Utility drawer._

 ### Levels of Alerts

 Janus uses these levels of information, each increasing the level of impact on your ability to proceed:

 1. **Status messages**—Information about an aspect of the system, such as whether the application is online or offline.
 They also provide information that informs you about your input or actions, but does so only to orient you to available options.
 For example, _You are editing scratch pad data.
-To save changes, overwrite case data. _These messages often appear at the top of the case data area but can also exist in the _Alerts_ tab.
-They use an _i_ icon at the beginning of the message.\
+To save changes, overwrite case data_.
+These messages often appear at the top of the case data area but can also exist in the _Alerts_ tab.
+They use an _i_ icon at the beginning of the message.

 ![](https://janustraining.blob.core.windows.net/images/lesson9-statusicon.png)

 2. **Warning messages**—Information that informs you that your actions or input can have an effect that isn’t optimal.
 However, you can still proceed with your task.
-For example, _Verify amount is not too high. _You can still process the case, but Janus wants you to know that your entry might need further attention.
-These alerts begin with an exclamation point in a triangle.\
+For example, _Verify amount is not too high_.
+You can still process the case, but Janus wants you to know that your entry might need further attention.
+These alerts begin with an exclamation point in a triangle.

 ![](https://janustraining.blob.core.windows.net/images/lesson9-warningicon.png)

 3. **Error messages**—Conditions that block you from completing your task.
-For example, in the disability exam interval field, if you supplied more than three years for the disability exam interval, the message would be, _You cannot enter more than three years. _Until you reduce the years, you cannot calculate the case successfully.
-These alerts begin with an exclamation point in a circle.\
+For example, in the disability exam interval field, if you supplied more than three years for the disability exam interval, the message would be, _You cannot enter more than three years_.
+Until you reduce the years, you cannot calculate the case successfully.
+These alerts begin with an exclamation point in a circle.

 ![](https://janustraining.blob.core.windows.net/images/lesson9-erroricon.png)

 In addition, messages can exist either as local or global: